Skip to main content

 Running Flaresolverr on AWS Lambda: A Serverless Approach

-Flaresolverr is a proxy server to bypass Cloudflare protection, widely used in automation and scraping.
-Traditionally, it runs as a long-lived Docker container.
-However, running it 24/7 can be inefficient for sporadic workloads.
+Flaresolverr is a proxy server for bypassing Cloudflare bot protection, widely used in automation and web scraping.
+The standard setup runs it as a long-lived Docker container — but that means paying for compute 24/7, even when you’re only using it occasionally.

 Read More